Jalen Hurts Player Prop Bets for NFL Week 18 - Philadelphia vs. Dallas - NewsBreak

 Discover player props odds, plays, and insights for Jalen Hurts in his Week 18 contest with the Philadelphia Eagles against the Dallas Cowboys.

-Jalen Hurts will have several player prop bets available when he hits the field on Saturday at 8:15 PM ET live on ESPN.
-NFC East opponents hit the field in Week 18 when Hurts and the Philadelphia Eagles (9-7) meet the Dallas Cowboys (11-5) at Lincoln Financial Field.
+There will be player props available for Jalen Hurts ahead of Saturday's NFL action at 8:15 PM ET live on ESPN.
+NFC East opponents meet in Week 18 when Hurts' Philadelphia Eagles (9-7) take the field against the Dallas Cowboys (11-5) at Lincoln Financial Field in Philadelphia, Pennsylvania.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .